 |

-which, usually, the leader's foot
+usually, the leader's foot actually drags

-actually drags the follower's foot into a
+the follower's foot into a new position |

 | |